 - At this point, you can add the butter if using and whisk it in.

 - Remove the brownie tray from the refrigerator and pour the ganache on top.

 - Smooth over with a spatula to create an even layer.

 Tip: Dip the spatula in hot water, then completely DRY.
 (Water and chocolate do not mix.)
 Use the dry, hot spatula to smooth the top of the ganache for a professional finish.
 Make sure the spatula is dry, water and chocolate do not mix!

-Now put all back in the refrigerator for at least an hour.
-When ready to serve, simply lift out the entire brownie and place on a cutting board.
+Now put it all back in the refrigerator for at least an hour.
+When ready to serve, simply lift out the entire brownie and place it on a cutting board.
 Run a large chef knife under hot water to warm the blade.
 Wipe it dry and cut slices.
 After each cut, wash the blade off under hot water and wipe it clean and dry.
 The idea is not to get chocolate smudges on the “Magical Green St. Paddy’s Day Layer!”